Coronavirus disease 2019 (COVID-19)

 The FDA has approved the antiviral drug remdesivir (Veklury) to treat COVID-19 in hospitalized adults and children who are age 12 and older in the hospital.
 The FDA has granted an emergency use authorization for the rheumatoid arthritis drug baricitinib (Olumiant) to treat COVID-19 in some cases.
 Baricitinib is a pill that seems to work against COVID-19 by reducing inflammation and having antiviral activity.
 The FDA states baricitinib may be used in combination with remdesivir in people who are hospitalized with COVID-19 who are on mechanical ventilators or need supplemental oxygen.

-Two monoclonal antibody medications have received emergency use authorization from the FDA.
+Three monoclonal antibody medications have received emergency use authorization from the FDA.
 Monoclonal antibodies are proteins created in a lab that can help the immune system fight off viruses.
-One medication is called bamlanivimab, and the second medication is a combination of two antibodies called casirivimab and imdevimab.
-Both drugs are used to treat mild to moderate COVID-19 in people who have a higher risk of developing serious illness due to COVID-19.
+Three monoclonal antibody medications have received emergency use authorization from the FDA.
+One medication is called bamlanivimab and the second medication is a combination of bamlanivimab and etesevimab.
+The third medication is a combination of two antibodies called casirivimab and imdevimab.
+All three drugs are used to treat mild to moderate COVID-19 in people who have a higher risk of developing serious illness due to COVID-19.
 Treatment consists of a single intravenous infusion given in an outpatient setting.
 To be most effective, these medications need to be given soon after COVID-19 symptoms start and prior to hospitalization.

 The FDA has also granted emergency use authorization for convalescent plasma therapy to treat COVID-19.
 Convalescent plasma is blood donated by people who've recovered from COVID-19.
 It's used to treat people who are ill with COVID-19 in the hospital.